mauvera94/notes-garage/Notes/Cost Per Click (CPC).md

 ---
 title: Cost Per Click (CPC)
 created: 2025-02-9
-updated: 2025-02-09
+updated: 2025-02-10
 description:
 aliases:
 ---
-A key metric in digital advertising that represents the amount an advertiser pays for each click on their ad.
+A key metric in digital advertising that represents the amount an advertiser pays for each click on their ad (See [[Click-Through Rate (CTR)]]).
 It is widely used in search engine marketing and social media advertising to evaluate the cost-effectiveness of campaigns and optimize budgets accordingly.

 ### Importance of CPC